QA-Vlad/ADB-Device-Manager/README.md

 - Manually entering ADB commands in the terminal.
 - Constantly remembering the screen Sizes of various devices.

-**ADB Screen Randomizer** solves these problems by providing a simple and intuitive interface for instantly changing screen parameters and performing other useful actions.
+**ADB Device Manager** solves these problems by providing a comprehensive and intuitive interface for managing device configurations, screen parameters, and testing workflows.

 ## ✨ Key Features